This information is for anyone with axial spondyloarthritis (axial SpA) including people with ankylosing spondylitis (AS)

 There are many different NSAIDs available in the UK.
 Some commonly used NSAIDs include ibuprofen, naproxen and diclofenac.
 Many are available to buy over the counter but stronger NSAIDs are only available on prescription.

 The coxibs, or COX-2-specific NSAIDs, are a group of drugs that also reduce inflammation, but they are less likely than standard NSAIDs to cause stomach upsets, heartburn and indigestion.
 Some commonly used coxibs in the UK include celecoxib (Celebrex) and etoricoxib (Arcoxia).
-Currently these drugs are only available on prescription.

 NSAIDs are usually taken as tablets or capsules but many are also available as a liquid suspension, topical cream or gel or suppository.